indrabasak/shiuli/README.md

 # Maven

-The current version is `1.0.0,` which is compatible with [Shiuli 1.0.0](https://indrabasak.github.io/shiuli/).
-To use the Shiuli, add the following dependency to your `pom.xml.`
+The current version is `1.0.0`.
+To use Shiuli, add the following dependency to your `pom.xml.`

 ```xml
 <dependency>